Sally Ride: Early life

 Sally Kristen Ride was born on May 26, 1951, in the Encino neighborhood of Los Angeles, California, the elder child of Dale Burdell Ride and Carol Joyce Ride née Anderson.
 She had one sibling, Karen, known as "Bear".
 Both parents were elders in the Presbyterian Church.
 Her mother, who was of Norwegian descent, had worked as a volunteer counselor at a women's correctional facility.
 Her father served with the U.S. Army in Europe with the 103rd Infantry Division during World War II.
 After the war he went to Haverford College on the G.I.
 Bill, earned a master's degree in education at the University of California, Los Angeles, and became a political science professor at Santa Monica College.

 Ride grew up in the Van Nuys and Encino neighborhoods of Los Angeles.
 In 1960, when she was nine years old, the family spent a year traveling in Europe.
 In Spain, Ride played tennis for the first time.
-She enjoyed sports, but tennis most of all, and at age 10 was coached by Alice Marble, a former world number one player.
+She enjoyed sports, tennis most of all, and at age 10 was coached by Alice Marble, a former world number one player.
 By 1963 Ride was ranked number 20 in Southern California for girls aged 12 and under.
 She attended Encino Elementary School, Portola Junior High (now Portola Middle School), Birmingham High School and then, as a sophomore on a tennis scholarship, Westlake School for Girls, an exclusive all-girls private school in Los Angeles.
 Elizabeth Mommaerts, who taught human physiology, became a mentor.
 Ride resolved to become an astrophysicist.
 She graduated in June 1968, and then took a class in advanced math at Santa Monica College during the summer break.

 Her friend Sue Okie was interested in going to Swarthmore College in Pennsylvania, so Ride applied too.
 She was interviewed by Fred Hargadon, the dean of admissions, who was impressed by both her mental and her tennis ability.
 She was admitted on a full scholarship.
 She commenced classes at Swarthmore on September 18, 1968.
 She played golf, and made Swarthmore's field hockey varsity team.
 She won all six of her intercollegiate tennis matches, and became the Eastern Intercollegiate Women's Singles champion.
 She defended her title in May 1969, winning in straight sets.
-But Ride was homesick for California, and in those days before Title IX women's tennis was not well-supported at the college level; Swarthmore had four tennis courts but no indoor courts and she could not practice when it snowed.
+However, Ride was homesick for California, and, before Title IX, women's tennis was not well-supported at the college level; Swarthmore had four tennis courts but no indoor courts and she could not practice when it snowed.
 After three semesters at Swarthmore, she returned to California in January 1970, with the aim of becoming a professional tennis player.